 The Company is dependent upon its cash flow from operations to fund its business because it has no line of credit or credit facility currently in place.
-As of December 31, 2021, the Company had cash on hand of \$0.2 million and a deficiency of current assets of \$2.3 million and current liabilities of \$5.6 million, resulting in a working capital deficiency of \$3.4 million.
-Given the Company's cash balance, together with its potential sources of funding and working capital needs, including raising gross proceeds of \$1.6 million from an issuer private placement subsequent to yearend, the Company believes it has sufficient cash to fund its operations for the next 12 months.
+As of December 31, 2022, the Company had cash on hand of \$0.8 million, current assets of \$2.5 million and current liabilities of \$6.9 million, resulting in a working capital deficiency of \$4.4 million.
+Given the Company's cash balance, together with its potential sources of funding and working capital needs, including raising gross proceeds of \$1.3 million from an issuer private placement, the Company believes it has sufficient cash to fund its operations for the next 12 months.
 This expectation reflects certain assumptions of management, including, among other things, growth estimates in respect of the Company's revenues based on the Company's ability to successfully secure sales with upfront payments, and anticipated levels of capital expenditures and other costs expected to be incurred over the next 12 months.
 If these assumptions prove to be incorrect and the Company generates negative operating cash flows in a future period, the Company may need to obtain alternative sources of funding.
 However, there can be no assurance that additional funding will be available or, if available, that it will be available on acceptable terms.
 If adequate funds are not available, the Company may have to substantially reduce or otherwise eliminate certain expenditures, which could have a material adverse effect on the Company's operations and financial condition.
 There can be no assurance that the Company will be able to raise additional capital if its capital resources are depleted or exhausted.